Washington Community High School: Music programs

-The band programs are run by Jim Tallman and Lisa Parrott, these programs include four concert bands or varying difficulties, the WCHS Marching Panthers, as well as guitar classes and music theory.

 As a music department, WCHS captured 7 IHSA Music Sweepstakes State Championships between 2014 and 2024.

-The choir department is single-handedly run by director Dr. Lara Reem, who established three different choirs, including the Madrigal Singers.

 The new band and choir room was completed by August 2019.

 The Washington Marching Panthers won Grand Champions at the University of Illinois Marching Band Competition in 2022 and received the Governor’s Trophy.
 This was the first time in WCHS history that this had been achieved.
-They were led to victory by directors Jim Tallman and Lisa Parrott, as well as drum majors Sebastian Leman, Renee Potts, and Alyssa Jarnigan.